JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 ## Conclusion

 Please enjoy the release, and as always [let us know](https://github.com/JuliaLang/julia/issues) if you encounter any problems or have any suggestions.
-We hope to be back in about four months to report on even more progress in version 1.8!
+We hope to be back in a few months to report on even more progress in version 1.8!